Qatar Central Bank

 The law provides strict penalties for anyone accepting deposits from the public without a valid licence from the banking regulator – violators can face a jail term of up to five years and/or a fine of up to QAR5 mn.
 For those refusing to accept the legal tender of Qatar, there is a jail term of three years and/or a fine of up to QAR5 mn.
 Issuing forged currency means 10 years in jail and/or a fine of QAR10 mn.
 Manipulating accounts incurs a prison term of up to three years and/or a fine of up to QAR200,000.

-Regulations in 2013 curbed local banks’ investment options.
-Equities and bonds can account for up to 25% of a bank’s capital and reserves (previously 30%); debt issued by the government and national banks are exempt.
-The regulations also limit the amount banks can place with individual companies and unlisted securities: a maximum of 5% of capital and reserves for foreign investments and 10% domestically.
-The cap for total foreign equities is set at 15%.
+Regulations in 2013 curbed investment options for local banks.
+Equities and bonds can account for up to 25% of a bank’s capital and reserves; debt issued by the government and national banks are exempt.
+There is also a limit on the amount placed with individual companies and unlisted securities: a maximum of 5% of capital and reserves for foreign investments and 10% domestically.
+Total foreign equities is capped at 15%.

-The Qatar Renminbi Centre (QRC), which opened in 2015, is the first clearing centre in the region to offer Renminbi (RMB) clearing and settlement, increasing financial connectivity between China, Southwest Asia and the MENA region.
-The centre provides access to China’s onshore RMB and foreign exchange markets to local financial institutions – Chinese companies have become active partners in the Qatar market, and the RMB centre will facilitate trade via their agreement with QCB.
+The Qatar Renminbi Centre opened in 2015 and is the first in the region to offer Renminbi (RMB) clearing and settlement, increasing financial connectivity between China, Southwest Asia and the MENA region.
+The centre provides access to China’s onshore RMB and foreign exchange markets to local financial institutions – Chinese companies have become active partners in Qatar, and the RMB centre will facilitate trade via their agreement with QCB. qatarrmbcentre.com

 Qatar Credit Bureau

 Bad loans have been reduced since the Bureau started operations in 2011.
-The centre is not involved in the granting of credit facilities to individuals nor imposing any restrictions on banks.
-Access to customers’ creditworthiness is available only to institutions operating under QCB.
+The centre cannot grant credit facilities to individuals nor impose restrictions on banks.
 Qatar Credit Bureau provides analytical data and supports banks’ use of advanced techniques in risk management, as well as support sustainable growth of credit in Qatar.
 It provides banks with information on customers’ total exposure in the market and the loans they hold, enabling banks to choose prospective customers. cb.gov.qa